Threats to Pollinators

 Pollinator populations are facing several threats – habitat loss, pesticide use, climate change, disease, and in the case of nocturnal pollinators artificial lighting – which could dramatically alter the structure and function of many natural communities and also endanger our ability to feed the world.
-Importantly, multiple factors may be stressing a population at any given time, and the impacts of these co-occurring stresses is unknown.

 Habitat loss, fragmentation and ecosystem degradation are a threat to pollinators around the world.
 Loss of habitat threatens both food and nesting sites.